 Auckland exemplifies the city life with the downtown high rises, numerous neighborhoods, chic restaurants, and boutique stores, fast pace environment, and friendly New Zealanders/Kiwis.
 Yet, it’s one of the coolest cities that we visited and has awesome outdoor activities for all ages.

-You can easily spend 3 to 4 days here to soak in the various charms of the city and take ferry rides to neighboring areas and departing from the waterfront, such as Davonport or Waiheke Island (we want to go hiking here next time!).
+You can easily spend 3 to 4 days here to soak in the various charms of the city and take ferry rides to neighboring areas and departing from the waterfront, such as Devonport or Waiheke Island (we want to go hiking here next time!)
 Or, consider going on these five day trips from Auckland.

 Hike Mount Eden

 The day started out beautifully with clear blue skies and wispy clouds.
 Our Airbnb accommodation was located in the Mount Eden neighborhood, so it made sense to hike Mount Eden (also known as Maungawhau).
 As one of the top hikes to do in New Zealand, it’s an inactive volcanic crater in the area and also the highest volcano in Auckland with the summit 196 meters (643 feet).

 Getting to Mount Eden was easy as we had a rental car (more information about the rental car is below).
 We drove along Mount Eden Road and parked along Batger Road.
 Other entrances are at Clive Road, Glenfell Place, Hillside Crescent, Rautangi Road, and Owens Road.
 More information about other transportation options is here.

 The hiking path was really easy.
 From the Batger Road entrance, it was a short 15-minute walk along the dirt path.
 There were small inclines, but nothing drastic.
 Hiking boots are not needed as the dirt is nicely packed.

-You’ll be rewarded to luscious greenery everywhere and a massive crater that is 50 meters (164 feet) deep.
+You’ll be rewarded with luscious greenery everywhere and a massive crater that is 50 meters (164 feet) deep.
 Plus, there are amazing views of the city and the waters from any vista points in the area.
 The walking path itself on the summit is a small loop.
 You can also visit the Eden Gardens off of Omana Avenue if you want to learn and see more plants.